-A biopsy of a brain is a procedure done to take a sample of tissue to determine if the tumor is benign or cancerous.
+A biopsy of a brain is a procedure that takes a sample of brain tissue to determine if a tumor in the brain is benign or cancerous.
 A biopsy can also determine the type of tumor.
-This procedure can be done as an open biopsy or stereotactic needle, which uses a small needle to extract the tissue.
+The brain tumor biopsy procedure can be done as an open biopsy or stereotactic brain biopsy, which uses a small needle to extract the tissue.

-Your neurosurgeon will perform the brain biopsy to collect the tissue sample.
+Your neurosurgeon will perform the brain biopsy to obtain tissue.

-Before the procedure, your neurosurgeon will conduct an imaging test to show where the tumor is located.
-After looking at the tumor, your neurosurgeon will decide whether to perform an open biopsy, to remove the brain tumor or a stereotactic needle biopsy to get a tissue sample.
+Before the brain tumor biopsy or brain lesion biopsy procedure, your neurosurgeon will conduct an imaging test to show where the tumor or lesion is located.
+After looking at the tumor or lesion, your neurosurgeon will decide whether to perform an open biopsy, to remove the brain tumor or a stereotactic biopsy to get a tissue sample.